annmcnamara/machine-learning-challenge/Instructions/README.md

 ![exoplanets.jpg](Images/exoplanets.jpg)

-### Before You Begin

-1. Create a new repository for this project called `machine-learning-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Give each model you choose their own Jupyter notebook, **do not use more than one model per notebook.**

-4. Save your best model to a file.
-This will be the model used to test your accuracy and used for grading.

-5. Commit your Jupyter notebooks and model file and push them to GitHub.

-## Note

-Keep in mind that this homework is optional!
-However, you will gain a much greater understanding of testing and tuning different Classification models if you do complete it.

 ## Background

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+To help process this data,  machine learning models capable of classifying candidate exoplanets from the raw dataset are created in this project.

-In this homework assignment, you will need to:
+The steps are:
 1. [Preprocess the raw data](#Preprocessing)
 2. [Tune the models](#Tune-Model-Parameters)
 3. [Compare two or more models](#Evaluate-Model-Performance)

 - - -

-## Instructions
+## Process

 ### Preprocess the Data